thautwarm/diojit/README.md

 Important:

 1. DIO-JIT now works for Python >= 3.8.
-We heavily relies on the `LOAD_METHOD` bytecode instruction.
+We heavily rely on the `LOAD_METHOD` bytecode instruction.
 2. DIO-JIT is not production-ready. a large number of specialisation rules are required to make DIO-JIT batteries-included.
 3. This document is mainly provided for prospective developers.
 Users are not required to write any specialisation rules, which means that users need to learn nothing but `@jit.jit` and `jit.jit_spec_call`.